Skip to Content

 Asbestos companies used the mineral in equipment and to manufacture products.
 Workers at these jobsites risked occupational asbestos exposure.
 They also risked exposing their loved ones to asbestos through secondhand exposure.
 This secondary exposure happened when workers left jobsites and carried fibers on their clothes and on their person.
 Examples of jobsites that commonly used asbestos include:

 Other Americans also risked non-occupational exposure from asbestos products.
-For example, asbestos was used in insulation, ceiling and flooring material and other products used to build houses.
+For example, asbestos was used in insulation, ceiling and flooring material (such as popcorn ceilings) and other products used to build houses.
 It is also present in some cosmetics and other consumer products and may be present in talcum powder.

 Asbestos Risks in the United States Military